Discover the die casting process for precision high-pressure metal molding with aluminum and zinc alloys ideal for automotive and aerospace parts.

 Types of Die Casting for Every Need

 When it comes to moulage sous pression (die casting), choosing the right type depends on your project’s size, complexity, and material.
-The two main methods are hot-chamber y cold-chamber die casting.
+The two main methods are hot-chamber and cold-chamber die casting.

 • Hot-chamber die casting works best with low melting point metals like zinc and magnesium.
 The metal is melted and injected into the die using a built-in chamber, making it faster and perfect for small, detailed parts.